Git-PratikVyas/Finetuning-LORA/README.md

    - **labels**:
    The `labels` field is a set of key-value pairs that are used to organize and select Kubernetes resources.
 Labels are used for various purposes, such as identifying and grouping resources, and for selecting resources using label selectors.

-   - **app: gemma-server**:
+   - **app: mistral-summarizer-server**:
-     This label indicates that the pod is part of the `gemma-server` application.
+     This label indicates that the pod is part of the `mistral-summarizer-server` application.
 It is a common practice to use the `app` label to identify the application to which the pod belongs.

    - **ai.gke.io/model: gemma-2-2b-it**:
      This label specifies the model being used by the pod.
 In this case, it is the `gemma-2-2b-it` model.
 This label can be used to identify and manage pods that are running this specific model.